siemdejong/libvips/OME_NGFF.md

-# OME-NGFF Support in libvips zarrsave
+# OME-Zarr Support in libvips zarrsave

 ## Overview

-libvips now supports writing OME-NGFF (Open Microscopy Environment - Next Generation File Format) v0.5 compatible Zarr arrays.
+libvips now supports writing OME-Zarr (Open Microscopy Environment - Next Generation File Format) v0.5 compatible Zarr arrays.
 This allows microscopy images to be stored in a format that is widely supported by the bioimaging community.

 ## Quick Start